 What are some of the withdrawal symptoms when quitting smoking and what can be done to prevent them?

-Smoking People who quit using tobacco products may experience a variety of withdrawal symptoms,
+Smoking People who quit using tobacco products may experience a variety of withdrawal symptoms, including the following:

 - A craving for tobacco

 - Difficulty sleeping, restlessness

 - Increased skin temperature

 While these symptoms tend to go away over time, using nicotine replacement products - such as patches, lozenges, and gum - can help to reduce withdrawal symptoms.
 The prescription medication Zyban SR® (bupropion) can help reduce withdrawal symptoms and lessen the urge to smoke.